TheOddCell/idlebox/README.md

 ## What is idlebox?

 idlebox is a **very minimal Bedrock Linux stratum** that provides just BusyBox — nothing else.
-It’s ideal for recovery, testing, or ultra-light containers.
-You can even use BusyBox’s own `init` system (if you're brave).
+It’s ideal for recovery, or if you like the most minimalistic init system ever.

 ## How can I use idlebox?